 IMPACT Offers Hands-On Training To Public Health Professionals In Nigeria

-Improving Public Health Management for Action, or IMPACT, is a program launched in 2016 by U.S. CDC to address the critical shortage of trained public health managers in low-to-middle income countries.
-The program offers fellowships that give public health professionals critical, hands-on experience with a full range of public health-related proficiencies that help them better manage science, research and administration to keep their fellow citizens, and the world, safe from emerging diseases.
+Improving Public Health Management for Action, or IMPACT, was a program launched in 2016 by U.S. CDC to address the critical shortage of trained public health managers in low-to-middle income countries.
+Countries with IMPACT programs provide public health professionals critical, hands-on experience with a full range of public health-related proficiencies that help them better manage science, research and administration to keep their fellow citizens, and the world, safe from emerging diseases.

 In collaboration with IANPHI and U.S. CDC, IMPACT implemented its service-based learning model in Nigeria starting in 2019, with a second cohort starting in 2022.
 Staff from Nigeria Centre for Disease Control and partner organizations received training on program planning and management, communication, community partnership development, analysis and assessment, organizational leadership and systems awareness, basic public health sciences and practices, budget and financial planning, and emergency preparedness and response.
 IMPACT Nigeria also trained a cohort of in-country trainers to ensure the program's benefits can be shared among Nigerian public health professionals long after the original IMPACT sessions are completed.